-10 Practical Ways To Make A Narcissist Respect You
+10 Ultra-Practical Ways To Make A Narcissist Respect You

-Most of us are tired of being constantly disrespected and belittled by a narcissist in our life.
-We cannot understand why they have to do it all the time.
+We are all tired of being constantly disrespected and belittled by a narcissist in our life.
+Why do they have to do it all the time?

-But there are times when you cannot leave the narcissist because you work or live at the same place, or have children with them.
-In such situations, you have to transform the relationship into a mutually beneficial one.
+There are, however, times when you cannot leave the narcissist because you work together, live in the same place, or have children with them.
+In such situations, you may have to transform the relationship into a mutually beneficial one.

 Once they are as useful to you as you are to them, it can cultivate a workable relationship.
 It can make them respect you, and have them offer you their services to your advantage.

-However, keep it at the top of your mind to do it only so much that it doesn’t make you unsafe or uneasy.
+But remember to do it only as long as it doesn’t make you unsafe or uncomfortable.

 how-to-make-a-narcissist-respect-you